1899 Alabama Crimson White football team: Tuscaloosa Athletic Club

 In what was the first game played since the 1897 season, Alabama defeated the Tuscaloosa Athletic Club 16–5.
 With a halftime score of 5–5, Alabama took the lead in the second half and won 16–5.
 Former Alabama player and head coach Eli Abbott played for the Tuscaloosa squad in this game.

 Montgomery Athletic Club

 Shirley Miller had a 75-yard touchdown run for Alabama in this 16–0 shutout victory over the Montgomery Athletic Club.

 Ole Miss

 In what was the first road game for Alabama since the 1895 season, the Crimsons traveled to Jackson, Mississippi and defeated Ole Miss, 7–5, at Driving Park before 600 spectators.
 After Alabama took a 2–0 lead following a blocked punt for a safety, Mississippi scored their only points of the game on a short touchdown run for the 5–2 lead.
 In the second half, Alabama scored the game-winning touchdown on an A. M. Donahoo run for the 7–5 victory.
-The victory brought Alabama's all-time record against Mississippi to 1–1.